dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 kubectl apply -f https://raw.githubusercontent.com/dgkanatsios/azuregameserversscalingkubernetes/master/artifacts/examples/simplenodejsudp/dedicatedgameservercollection.yaml
 ```

-Hopefully, 5 instances will be created.
+If everything works good, 5 instances will be created.
 Type `kubectl get dgsc` to see the DedicatedGameCollection as well as its status

 ```
 NAME                                 REPLICAS   AVAILABLEREPLICAS   GAMESERVERCOLLECTIONSTATE   PODCOLLECTIONSTATE